zouppen/filemagie/README.md

 performed.
 To see the block size of current directory, you may `stat -fc %S .`.

+### Trenn

+Does the opposite than Kleb.
+Splits given source file into fragments without copying contents on disk.

+Usage: `trenn [OPTION?] -s SIZE FILE`

+The size must be a multiple of the fundamental block size of the file system.
+It accepts SI and binary multipliers, so 100Mi equals to 104857600 bytes.

+See full usage by running `trenn --help`.

 ## Building

 Requires GLib 2 (Debian package `libglib2.0-dev`) to build.
 The